JeffreyWardman/kaggen/README.md

 ### Coming Soon

-- Python script to Jupyter notebook
+- Convert python script/s to Jupyter notebook
-  - Accommmodate for tqdm vs tqdm_notebook
-- Configs stored in experiments.xlsx with changes highlighted between experiments
-- Connect with Weights & Biases
 - Custom models with shape determined from YAML file.
   - PyTorch model -> YAML file
   - External resources for layers
 - Segmentation and other problems out-of-the-box
-- GUI for non-programmers
-- Automatic mixed precision
 - Submit directly to Kaggle

 # Installation